Trisections obtained by trivially regluing surface-knots

 \section{Abstract}

-Let $S$ be a $P^2$-knot which is the connected sum of a 2-knot with normal Euler number 0 and an unknotted $P^2$-knot with normal Euler number $\pm2$ in a closed 4-manifold $X$ with trisection $T$.
-Then, we show that the trisection of $X$ obtained by the trivial gluing relative trisections of $\overline{\nu(S)}$ and $X-\nu(S)$ is isotopic to a stabilization of $T$.
-It should be noted that this result is not obvious since we need boundary-stabilizations introduced by Kim and Miller to construct a relative trisection of $X-\nu(S)$.
-As a corollary, we prove the conjecture that is a 4-dimensional analogue of Waldhausen's theorem on Heegaard splittings for the case of the trisection.
+Let $S$ be a $P^2$-knot which is the connected sum of a 2-knot with normal Euler number 0 and an unknotted $P^2$-knot with normal Euler number $\pm2$ in a closed 4-manifold $X$ with trisection $T_{X}$.
+Then, we show that the trisection of $X$ obtained by the trivial gluing relative trisections of $\overline{\nu(S)}$ and $X-\nu(S)$ is diffeomorphic to a stabilization of $T_{X}$.
+It should be noted that this result is not obvious since boundary-stabilizations introduced by Kim and Miller are used to construct a relative trisection of $X-\nu(S)$.
+As a corollary, if $X=S^4$, the resulting trisection is diffeomorphic to a stabilization of the genus 0 trisection of $S^4$.
+This result is related to the conjecture that is a 4-dimensional analogue of Waldhausen's theorem on Heegaard splittings.